As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Naturally, sea glass is made by the rolling, churning motion of the ocean as it tumbles broken glass into beautiful, frosty sea glass or mermaid tears.
-Many people comb beaches worldwide, collecting green, white, blue, yellow, brown, even purple and red pieces of sea glass.
+Many people comb beaches worldwide, collecting green, white, blue, yellow, brown, and even purple and red pieces of sea glass.

 One can replicate the process by which sea glass forms and create your own sea glass from recycled glass.
 Tumble 0.5-1.5-inch pieces of broken glass in a rock tumbler for 4-5 days with 2 tablespoons of medium grit or beach sand.
 One can also use a cement mixer if you do not have a rock tumbler.